top of page

 What This Diagnostic Does Not Replace

-I want to be direct about two things the OEC TPM Maturity Diagnostic does not replace, because being clear about limitations is part of using any tool honestly.
+I want to be direct about what the OEC TPM Maturity Diagnostic does not replace, because being clear about limitations is part of using any tool honestly.

-First, it does not replace shopfloor observation.
+It does not replace shopfloor observation.
 A diagnostic workshop produces scores based on the collective knowledge of the participants.
 That knowledge is necessarily filtered by the blind spots and optimistic interpretations that any group brings to self-evaluation.
-The scores should always be cross-checked against direct shopfloor observation — ideally by someone who did not participate in the scoring session, and who is looking specifically at the dimensions where participants disagreed most strongly.
+The scores should always be cross-checked against direct shopfloor observation — ideally by someone who did not participate in the scoring session, and who is looking specifically at the dimensions where participants disagreed most strongly and where the four scoring integrity rules were applied.

-Second, it does not replace the JIPM Self-Checklist for award application purposes.
+It does not replace the JIPM Self-Checklist for award application purposes.
 The JIPM Self-Checklist is the official required instrument for determining award eligibility, and assessors use it as a reference in their evaluation.
 If your programme is targeting the Award for TPM Excellence, you need to be fluent in the Self-Checklist criteria, not just in the OEC diagnostic dimensions.
-The two instruments are complementary, not interchangeable, and both should be in the hands of every TPM programme director who is serious about formal recognition.

 The Connection to OEC's TPM Consulting Practice